GeoffStengel/pauls_dogs/README.md

 ✅ 3: Make Heroku Account At heroku.com

-✅ 4: You Can Either Make New Proj There Or Can Transfer You The Info That Exists
+✅ 4: In Heroku Make New Proj & Give It A Name

-✅ 5: In the Heroku Dashboard, go to the app > Access tab > Add collaborator
+✅ 5: In Heroku Dashboard, go to the app > Access tab > Add collaborator

-✅ 6: In Heroku Go To Settings & Link The Github Repo You Just Forked
+✅ 6: In Heroku Go To Settings & Link The Github Repo You Forked (When Your Domain Is Ready)

+✅ 7: Create Postgres (It Will Ask For Payment 💰)

+✅ 8: Heroku In The Project Go To Settings Add Custom Domain

+🚀 IF TAKING THE AWS ROUTE THESE ARE THE STEPS - IF DIGITALOCEAN ROUTE SKIP TO THOSE STEPS

-✅ 7: Make AWS Account At aws.amazon.com
+✅ 9: Make AWS Account At aws.amazon.com

-✅ 8: In AWS Create An IAM User
+✅ 10: In AWS Create An IAM User

-✅ 9: Also Helpful Hint Mark or Add Star/Favorite on IAM page & S3 page In AWS.
+✅ 11: Also Helpful Hint Mark or Add Star/Favorite on IAM page & S3 page In AWS.

-✅ 10: Add Permissions For That IAM User In The IAM Section
+✅ 12: Add Permissions For That IAM User In The IAM Section

-✅ 11: In AWS S3 Section Add Policy & Permissions
+✅ 13: In AWS S3 Section Add Policy & Permissions

+🚀

-⭐ 12: Steps For DigitalOcean If You Chose That Route Instead Of AWS
+🌊 14: Steps For DigitalOcean If You Chose That Route Instead Of AWS

-⭐ 13: Signup For Account At digitalocean.com
+🌊 15: Signup For Account At digitalocean.com

-⭐ 14: Go To Spaces Object Storage
+🌊 16: Go To Spaces Object Storage

-⭐ 15: Create Bucket
+🌊 17: Create Bucket

-⭐ 16: Add Collaborator For Bucket (They Only Have Access To The Bucket)
+🌊 18: Add Collaborator For Bucket (They Only Have Access To The Bucket)

-⭐ 17: Create Access Keys (Be Ready They Only Show Private Keys Once When Creating)
+🌊 19: Create Access Keys (Be Ready They Only Show Private Keys Once When Creating)

     🛎️Helpful Links For Setting Up Domain & Adding Images & Files👇